AdobeDocs/experience-manager-gems-events.en/help/gems2014/aem-oak-mongomk-and-queries.md

 ---
-title: 'AEM 6 Oak: MongoMK and Queries'
+title: AEM 6 Oak - MongoMK and Queries
-description: We describe the query engine of Oak and how it compares to Jackrabbit 2.x.
-The session will give pointers on how to analyze query performance and manage custom indexes.
-In the second part we will talk about MongoMK with a focus on the consistency guarantees provided by the new cluster implementation in AEM.
+description: Learn about the query engine of Oak and how it compares to Jackrabbit 2.x.
+The session offers pointers on how to analyze query performance and manage custom indexes.
+In the second part, we talk about MongoMK with a focus on the consistency guarantees provided by the new cluster implementation in AEM.
 uuid: 110e7e51-6e0c-4eae-9bc3-063e16b0ec92
 discoiquuid: 51d59018-e137-4370-8530-9c38dca34343
 targetaudience: target-audience advanced
 exl-id: 43181127-44b8-4696-ad38-3d8d42b7a1d8
 ---
-# AEM 6 Oak: MongoMK and Queries{#aem-oak-mongomk-and-queries}
+# AEM 6 Oak - MongoMK and Queries{#aem-oak-mongomk-and-queries}

-We describe the query engine of Oak and how it compares to Jackrabbit 2.x.
-The session will give pointers on how to analyze query performance and manage custom indexes.
-In the second part we will talk about MongoMK with a focus on the consistency guarantees provided by the new cluster implementation in AEM.
+Learn about the query engine of Oak and how it compares to Jackrabbit 2.x.
+The session offers pointers on how to analyze query performance and manage custom indexes.
+In the second part, we talk about MongoMK with a focus on the consistency guarantees provided by the new cluster implementation in AEM.

 >[!VIDEO](https://video.tv.adobe.com/v/19402/?quality=9)